feifyKike/TrackYourSubs/README.md

 </table>

 ## 🧾 Where can I get this?
 At the moment, the app is not available in the app store.
-But with further improvement and support it might some day. 🤞
+But with further improvement and support it might some day. 🤞 If you feel as though this app should see the light of day, I ask that you please leave a star for this repository. 🙏

+## 🔮 Future Implementations
++ Tic Tac Toe monthly timeline in EditView.swift to show track record of payments for that subscription.
++ Add streak for each subscription separately.